Professionals – Genetics Overview

 When a person is a heterozygote for a certain gene (heterozygous for a gene), this means that their two copies of this gene are different from each other.
 When a person is a homozygote for a certain gene (homozygous for a gene), this means that their two copies of this gene are the same.

 The terms allele, heterozygous, homozygous, genotype and phenotype are explained in the following figure.
 Dominant and recessive will be reviewed later.
-Please not that this illustration depicts a simplified example of eye color inheritance
+Please note that this illustration depicts a simplified example of eye color inheritance.

 III.
 GENE ALTERATIONS